-The multi million development at Thracian Cliffs opened in 2011 and the other resort at BlackSeaRama has been open since 2008.
-Occupying a cliff top setting along the edge of the sea, the course is laid out within a residential estate that proudly claims to be Bulgaria’s first gated golfing community.
+BlackSeaRama opened in 2008, with another Gary Player design, Thracian Cliffs, appearing three years later.
+Occupying a cliff top setting along the edge of the Black Sea, the course is laid out within a residential estate that proudly claims to be Bulgaria’s first gated golfing community.